jeppe119/zen-something-theme/README.md

 ## Known Limitations

-- Backdrop blur only works on internal Zen pages, not on web content (Firefox/Zen security limitation)
 - Some UI elements may need adjustment depending on your Zen Browser version
 - Tested primarily on Linux; Windows/macOS may require minor tweaks